Daniyal-Shah/React-Native-Interview-Prep/Behavioral_Questions.md

 **Q20.
 How do you justify mobile engineering headcount to executives?**
 I quantify opportunity costs from delayed features, compare to competitor team sizes, and highlight risks of being understaffed during incidents.

+# **4. Culture Fit (Collaboration, Adaptability)**

+**Q1: Describe a time you worked with a difficult teammate.**
+When a designer pushed for complex animations that hurt performance, I demonstrated metrics showing the impact and proposed a simplified version that achieved the vision without compromising UX.

+**Q2: How do you handle feedback from junior engineers?**
+I actively listen to their input, validate good suggestions, and clearly explain any decisions that go against their ideas to foster growth and engagement.

+**Q3: How do you adapt to changing priorities?**
+When my company shifted focus to profitability, I quickly reprioritized our roadmap to address tech debt that was driving up cloud costs, resulting in 30% savings.

+**Q4: Describe your ideal engineering culture.**
+I believe in creating an environment where teams feel safe to take risks, take ownership of their work, and maintain sustainable pace without excessive crunch time.

+**Q5: How do you handle a manager you disagree with?**
+I present data supporting my perspective, but ultimately respect the decision-making process and fully commit to the chosen direction once a decision is made.

+**Q6: How do you contribute to a positive team environment?**
+I recognize achievements publicly, help onboard new members through mentorship, and facilitate knowledge sharing through regular tech talks.

+**Q7: How do you handle burnout in yourself or your team?**
+I promote work-life balance by encouraging time off, rotating on-call duties fairly, and monitoring workloads to prevent overload.

+**Q8: How do you handle a missed deadline due to external factors?**
+I communicate transparently about the delay, implement contingency plans to deliver partial value, and conduct retrospectives to improve future planning.

+**Q9: How do you stay productive in a remote team?**
+I optimize for asynchronous communication, protect focused work time, and maintain regular touchpoints to ensure alignment.

+**Q10: How do you handle a conflict between engineers?**
+I facilitate private discussions focused on solutions, keep conversations objective by focusing on user impact, and involve HR only when necessary.

+**Q11: Describe a time you went above and beyond for your team.**
+When a teammate fell ill before launch, I took on their responsibilities to meet our deadline, then ensured they had time to recover afterward.

+**Q12: How do you handle ambiguity in a project?**
+I seek clarity on success metrics, build quick prototypes to test assumptions, and document all decisions to reduce uncertainty.

+**Q13: How do you build rapport with non-technical stakeholders?**
+I communicate in business terms they understand, use visual demonstrations instead of technical specs, and align my priorities with their goals.

+**Q14: How do you handle a project where requirements keep changing?**
+I politely question the reasons for changes, deliver work incrementally to adapt more easily, and update timelines transparently.

+**Q15: How do you handle a culture clash when joining a new company?**
+I take time to understand existing norms before suggesting changes, asking questions to learn the rationale behind current practices.

+**Q16: How do you handle a teammate who takes credit for your work?**
+I address it directly but professionally in private, maintain documentation of my contributions, and escalate only if the behavior persists.

+**Q17: How do you deal with imposter syndrome?**
+I maintain a record of my accomplishments, reinforce my knowledge by mentoring others, and normalize discussions about self-doubt.

+**Q18: How do you handle a disagreement about coding standards?**
+I reference established guidelines when available, compare solutions objectively, and defer to the code owner when appropriate.

+**Q19: How do you encourage diversity in your team?**
+I implement blind hiring practices, actively recruit from underrepresented groups, and structure interviews to reduce bias.

+**Q20: Why do you want to work at MoneyLion?**
+I'm passionate about financial inclusion, excited by the technical challenges of scaling fintech products, and eager to grow my leadership skills in this environment.